nrwl/nx-console/README.md

 ![](./static/vscode-screenshot.png)

-Angular CLI transformed the Angular ecosystem.
+Nx transformed the Angular ecosystem.
 With it, you can get a full-stack application up and running in minutes, no need to figure out source maps, webpack, test runners.
 It all works out of the box.
-Angular CLI also helps you enforce consistent development practices by generating components, services, and state management modules.
+Nx also helps you enforce consistent development practices by generating components, services, and state management modules.

 ## Why Nx Console?

 Professional developers use both command-line tools and user interfaces.
 They commit in the terminal, but resolve conflicts in VSCode or WebStorm.
 They use the right tool for the job.

-Angular CLI is a command-line tool, which works great when you want to serve an application or generate a simple component.
+Nx is a command-line tool, which works great when you want to serve an application or generate a simple component.
 But it falls short once you start doing advanced things.

 For instance:

 - Exploring custom schematic collections is hard in the terminal, but it's easy using Nx Console.
 - Using rarely-used flags is challenging.
 Do you pass absolute or relative paths?
 You don't have to remember any flags, names, or paths -- Nx Console will help you by providing autocompletion and validating your inputs.
-- Finding the right Angular CLI extension can take a long time.
+- Finding the right Nx extension can take a long time.
 When using Nx Console, you can find and install an extension in minutes.

 Nx Console does all that and more!